 Performers: Gewandhausorchestra Leipzig, Andris Nelsons (conductor), Yefim Bronfman (piano)

-Monday April 23: Vienna’s musical heritage – Performance V
+Monday April 23: Vienna’s Musical Heritage – Piano Recital

 This morning we continue our exploration of Vienna’s musical heritage, starting with St Stephen’s Cathedral where Mozart’s funeral was held.
 We stroll through the old city to ‘Figarohaus’, where Mozart composed Le nozze di Figaro at the height of his success in the mid-1780s.
-The afternoon is at leisure for independent exploration of the city and to relax prior to this evening’s performance.
+The afternoon is at leisure for independent exploration of the city prior to this evening’s piano recital by Piotr Anderszewski.
 Overnight Vienna (B)

 Program: works by Mozart and Chopin